Schizophrenia

 Feelings of being controlled

-You feel that:
+You can also feel that:

 - your thoughts have suddenly